MicrosoftDocs/sandbox/sandbox/gamedev/azure-gaming-samples.md

 [![Get the source](../media/buttons/source2.png)](https://aka.ms/scavenger)

-Scavenger is a game written in Unity for a session presented at [Microsoft Build 2018](https://microsoft.com/build/).
+Scavenger is a virutal scavenger hunt game written in Unity.
+Each day players are presented with a list of items to take a photo of.
+If the Computer Vision API determines the photo contains the required object, a point is awarded.
 The game demonstrates usage of various Azure services:

 * [Cognitive Services](https://aka.ms/cogdocs-scavenger)
 * [Azure Functions](https://aka.ms/afdocs-scavenger)